-- Consideration of uncertainty within profit sources which increases over time; - No external recapitalization allowed unless the recapitalization is unconditional, but also no recapitalization hurdle requirement; - The IAS 12 substantiation is not sufficient anymore.
-It should be made clear from the Solvency II projections that sufficient future profit sources are available to substantiate the (preshock) DTA position; - Reporting requirements.
+- Inclusion of with time increasing uncertainty within profit sources, both pre- and post-shock. - External recapitalization is no longer allowed unless the recapitalization is unconditional, but there is also no need for recapitalization to 100% Solvency ratio after shock. - For substantiation of the DTA position the IAS 12 substantiation is not sufficient anymore.
+It should be made clear from the Solvency II projections that sufficient future profit sources are available to substantiate the DTA position. - Several reporting requirements.